We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The size of your ear canal is an important factor.
-Too big for your ear canal, then they’ll constantly slide out.
+If the earplugs are too big for your ear canal, then they’ll constantly slide out.
 Experimenting with different types may help you find the type that provides you with the most comfort and noise reduction.

-It’s also important to determine whether you wish your plug to fit into the ear canal or to cover your ear.
+It’s also important to determine whether you wish the earplug to fit into the ear canal or to cover your ear.
 Both techniques can block out sound.